 Unfortunately yes you will.
 This isn’t Scotland, where the fees are free for EU nationals or Scottish nationals (learn more – student finance Scotland), you will have to pay, and it is expensive.
 In fact, you will need to prove that you can actually cover the costs of the university fees before you apply, otherwise, you won’t be accepted.
 Check out our US Financial Guide, for more details.

 Nice idea and one that basically anyone who has ever studied in the US has wanted to do, but it isn’t quite that simple.
-You won’t be able to stay in the US, after that, in fact, the Immigration Office will even ask you for proof that you’re going to be leaving the country after your course has run its course, so not an illegal alien status that would make Sting proud, for you we’re afraid.
-But… be sure to keep in touch with family and friends in the UK if you decide to jet off to study in America.
+You won’t be able to stay in the US, in fact, the Immigration Office will even ask you for proof that you’re going to be leaving the country after you have completed your course.

 So there you have it!
 How to apply for American universities, everything you’ll ever need to know.
-We’ve got a number of articles on American universities and applications and finances on the website, so be sure to give them a read and check out our FAQs section, too.
+If you do decide to jet off to study in America, be sure to keep in touch with family and friends in the UK.
+We’ve also got a number of articles on American universities, applications and finances on the website, so be sure to give them a read and check out our FAQs section, too.
 Good luck!